Belt and Road Initiative: Infrastructure networks

 This kind of connectivity is the focus of BRI efforts because China's significant economic growth has been supported by exports and the overland import of major quantities of raw materials and intermediate components.
 By 2022, China had built cross-border highways and expressway networks to almost every nearby region.

-It also built direct rail service, the usage of which surged after the COVID-19 pandemic congested air freight and sea shipping, and hampered port access.
+Railway connectivity is a major focus of the BRI.
+Use of BRI-related rail surged after the COVID-19 pandemic, which had congested air freight and sea shipping, and hampered port access.
+As of 2024, multiple BRI railway projects were branded as the China Railways Express, which linked approximately 60 Chinese cities to approximately 50 European cities.

 Silk Road Economic Belt

-China's leader Xi Jinping visited Astana, Kazakhstan, and Southeast Asia in September and October 2013, and proposed jointly building a new economic area, the Silk Road Economic Belt (SREB) (丝绸之路经济带).
+Xi Jinping visited Astana, Kazakhstan, and Southeast Asia in September and October 2013, and proposed jointly building a new economic area, the Silk Road Economic Belt (SREB) (丝绸之路经济带).
 The "belt" includes countries on the original Silk Road through Central Asia, West Asia, the Middle East, and Europe.
 The initiative would create a cohesive economic area by building both hard infrastructure such as rail and road links and soft infrastructure such as trade agreements and a common commercial legal structure with a court system to police the agreements.
-It would increase cultural exchanges and expand trade.

 Besides a zone largely analogous to the historical Silk Road, an expansion includes South Asia and Southeast Asia.

-Many of the countries in this belt are also members of the China-led Asian Infrastructure Investment Bank (AIIB).
+The BRI is important from the Southeast Asian perspective because, with the exception of Singapore, Southeast Asian countries require significant infrastructure investment to advance their development.

 Three belts are proposed.
 The North belt would go through Central Asia and Russia to Europe.
 The Central belt passes through Central Asia and West Asia to the Persian Gulf and the Mediterranean.
 The South belt runs from China through Southeast Asia and South Asia and on to the Indian Ocean through Pakistan.
 The strategy will integrate China with Central Asia through Kazakhstan's Nurly Zhol infrastructure program.